go-echarts/examples/README.md

 $ cd examples && go run .
 ```

-Now visit http://localhost:8089 in your browser and there are variety of charts, such as `bar`, `line`, `pie`, `radaer`, etc.
+Open the http://localhost:8089 in your browser, and you get lots of pretty charts now.

-for more charts detailed, please refer to ./examples folder.
+For more charts' implementation details, please refer to ./examples folder.